When to Get a Breast Cancer Screening | ACV Health

 Risk Factors for Breast Cancer

 Breast cancer is a type of cancer that develops in the breasts and is the second-most diagnosed cancer (second only to melanoma, also known as skin cancer).
 Who is most at risk of developing breast cancer?
-According to Mayo Clinic, the following are risk factors:
+According to Mayo Clinic, the following are risk factors.

-• A personal history of breast conditions
+A personal history of breast conditionsBeginning menopause at an older age

-• A personal history of breast cancer
+A personal history of breast cancerHaving your first child at an older age

-• A family history with breast cancer
+A family history with breast cancerHaving never been pregnant

-• Inherited genes that increase cancer risk
+Inherited genes that increase cancer riskPostmenopausal hormone therapy

 If many of these risk factors apply to you, do not be alarmed.
 Breast cancer, as with other forms of cancer, is complex and caused by several factors interacting with each other.
 This includes your lifestyle, genetics and hormones.
 Some women with multiple risk factors never develop breast cancer, while others with virtually no risk factors still do.
+It’s important to discuss your risk factors and personal health history with your doctor.

 Breast Cancer Screening Recommendations

-To detect the signs of breast cancer as early as possible, the American Cancer Society recommends beginning breast cancer screenings at age – 45.
+To detect the signs of breast cancer as early as possible, the American Cancer Society recommends beginning breast cancer screenings at age 45.
 Some individuals with certain risk factors may be advised to begin at age 40.
 Discuss how often to get a mammogram with your doctor – this can vary depending on your personal risk factors.

 You do not need to wait for symptoms to appear before getting screened.
 In fact, these tests are designed to identify the warning signs before any symptoms appear.
 And if you ever notice a lump or change in your breast, schedule an appointment with your doctor to have the change examined immediately.